Battle of Fayetteville (1862): Result and casualties

 On September 14, Loring sent a general order congratulating his army "on its successive victories over the enemy at Fayette Court-House, Cotton Hill, and Charleston."
 The battle should be considered a Confederate victory, since the Union force was driven away from the battlefield.
 However, one historian wrote "Both armies had been bloodied, but neither defeated."
 A newspaper thought Siber deserved a general's commission.
-A sergeant from the Confederate Bryan's Battery observed that Siber's force of only one regiment [with three companies cut off from the main force] plus six companies of another, with six artillery pieces, held off 5,000 men assisted by 16 pieces of artillery.
-The soldier thought that either Siber deserves credit for one of the more "brilliant feats of the war" or the Confederates had one of the most "dismal failures".
-Siber praised Colonel Toland in his September 24 report.
+A Confederate sergeant from Bryan's Battery observed Siber's force of only one regiment [with three companies cut off from the main force] plus six companies of another, with six artillery pieces, held off 5,000 men assisted by 16 pieces of artillery.
+The soldier thought either Siber deserves credit for one of the more "brilliant feats of the war" or the Confederates had one of the most "dismal failures".
+Siber praised Toland in his September 24 report.

 Initially, newspaper reports were positive concerning Lightburn's decision to retreat.
 The Cleveland Morning Leader said, "The retreat was undoubtedly a masterly movement, and does great credit to Colonel Lightburn."
 However, Cox later wrote a different perspective.
-He mentions that "...either of the brigades intrenched at Gauley Bridge could have laughed at Loring.
+He mentions "...either of the brigades intrenched at Gauley Bridge could have laughed at Loring.
 The river would have been impassable, for all the ferry-boats were in the keeping of our men on the right bank, and Loring would not dare pass down the valley leaving a fortified post on the line of communications by which he must return."